intuition-dev/INTUITION/_doc/docs/pug2.md

-## Dynamic tags, RIOTjs
+## Pug II: Do dynamic binding via Pug (and load.js).

 So lets use Pug to do dynamic binding.
-So now that we have a database api(and we know Pug0, we should allow for CRUD - and that is done in Dynamic binding.
+So now that we have a database API and we know Pug, we should allow for CRUD - and that is done in dynamic binding.

-We will load a library, RIOTjs.
+We will load a library, RIOT.js.
 Loading has to be in sequence, and using 'MUI load js' works well:
 - https://github.com/muicss/loadjs

 # CRUDA